-54. The Council takes a proactive approach to bringing empty homes in the Borough back into use.
+52. The Council takes a proactive approach to bringing empty homes in the Borough back into use.
 An Empty Homes officer has been in post since June 2017.
 The number of homes brought back into use each year is set out in the graph below.

-55. The above analysis shows that there has been a significant increase in the number of empty homes brought back into use since 2017/18.
+53. The above analysis shows that there has been a significant increase in the number of empty homes brought back into use from 2017/18 until 2021/22, with a minor decline in 2022/23.
+The total number of empty homes in Gedling Borough as at April 2024 is 878 properties, excluding second homes and exemptions.